noaa-afsc/nmfs-sar-typst/_extensions/nmfs-sar-template/typst-template.typ

 /*
-This is a Typst template file for a NOAA Fisheries Stock Assessment Report (SAR).
+This is a Typst template file for a NOAA Fisheries Stock Assessment Reports (SAR) for marine mammals.
-It is based on the official NOAA SAR template, but has been adapted for use with Typst.
 */

 // Function to set up the document's style.